 What We Do

 KORE's mission is to mitigate the state's opioid and stimulant crisis by expanding access to the full continuum of evidence-based prevention, harm reduction, treatment, and recovery support services.
 KORE strives to ensure services are (1) available statewide, (2) accessible and equitable, (3) culturally-appropriate and person-centered, and (4) high-quality and evidence-based.
-For more information about KORE funded programs, please see checkout our overview.
+For more information about KORE-funded programs, checkout our overview.

 Where We're Located

 KORE contracts with more than 70 entities operating numerous programs across the state.
 KORE-funded programs implement policies and practices that are grounded in trauma-informed and resilience-based care.
-To learn more about were KORE's partners and programs are locates across the state, click here.
+To learn more about where KORE's partners and programs are located across the state, click here

 Who We Are